juharris/code-reviewer/README.md

 # * target_ref_name_pattern: A regex pattern that the source branch must match.
 E.g., 'refs/heads/main'.

 # * policy_checks: A list of checks to run for the output of policy evaluations (build checks).
-# Every check in the `evaluation_checks` list must match the ANY of the policy evaluations for the entire rule to match.
+# Every check in the `evaluation_checks` list must match at least one of the policy evaluations for the entire rule to match.
-# The `match_type` property can be set to 'not_any' to change the behavior to require that no single policy evaluation matches the checks in `evaluation_checks`.
+# The `match_type` property can be set to 'not_any' to change the behavior to require that none of the policy evaluation match the checks in `evaluation_checks`.
 # Note that there can be multiple `evaluation_checks` lists in a rule so that a combination ('AND') of checks can be used to only perform actions based on the output of multiple policy evaluations.
 # See https://learn.microsoft.com/en-us/rest/api/azure/devops/policy/evaluations/list for the API output to understand what JSON Paths are possible.
-# The examples below show how to use the JSON Paths to check the build status.
+# The examples below show how to use the JSON Paths and `match_type` to check the build status.

 # Checking files:
 # * file_pattern: A regex pattern that a file path must match.
 A `diff_pattern` is not required when this is set.